 The Student Publications Committee has 11 voting members, which includes a representation of faculty, staff, students and a professional journalist.
 It consists of:

-- A representative from the Enrollment and Student Experience division, nominated by the vice president for that area Affairs.
+- A representative from the WKU Division of Enrollment and Student Experience, nominated by the vice president for that area.
+(Bryson Davis)

-- A representative from the Community Affairs division, nominated by the leadership of that area.
+- A representative from the WKU Community Affairs area, nominated by the leadership of that area.
+(Alicia Carter)

-- The editors-in-chief of the College Heights Herald and the Talisman (nonvoting) and the Director of Student Publications (nonvoting).
+- The editors-in-chief of the College Heights Herald and the Talisman (nonvoting) and the director of Student Publications (nonvoting).
 (Lily Burris, College Heights Herald; Jess Brandt, Talisman; Chuck Clark, director)

-- (c) Reviews financial operations of the publications, including sales, income, accounts receivable, expenses, financial forecasts, bad debts, purchasing problems, equipment purchases and other financial operations to ensure that the Herald and Talisman at all times operate according to the standard university accounting and financial procedures.
+- Receives reports at its meetings on financial operations of the publications, including budgetary status and issues, revenues and expenses of revenue-dependent operations, unpaid accounts receivable, equipment purchases and financial forecasts to ensure that the Herald and Talisman at all times operate according to the standard university accounting and financial procedures.
 At the first meeting following the end of the previous fiscal year, a report on the previous year’s finances will be provided.

-- (e) Reviews staff policy and procedures and job descriptions upon request.
+- Reviews staff policy and procedures and job descriptions upon request.

-- (f ) Does not serve as an editorial board.
+- Does not serve as an editorial board.